Hello. Welcome to Dr. Margaret Rutherford.com!

 I have been a psychologist in private practice for over twenty years.
 I am just narcissistic enough to believe that I might have something fresh or funny to say about what I have learned.

 Perhaps you should know a little about me.
-Born and raised in southern Arkansas in the 60’s and 70’s.
+I was born and raised in southern Arkansas in the 60’s and 70’s.
 My dad owned a funeral home and was a bank director.
 My beautiful mother was a stay-at-home mom who was never seen without her hair and make-up done.
 I walked with a book on my head and took etiquette lessons from Mrs. Vashti Triplett, a widowed grande dame of the town.

 If you have seen the movie “The Help”, that was my life.
 Although I was surrounded by many wonderful people, I knew something was wrong.
 When I was 9, I pleaded with my mother to not rehire our babysitter Mrs. Reed because she mistreated our maid Ernestine.

 I loved Ernestine.
 I had taught her to dial a phone and write her name.
 She had taught me to make hushpuppies.

 Mrs. Reed was not rehired.